August 27, 2019

 Purchasing a domain name is an exciting thing for a new business, but there’s much more to it than simply finding the ideal name.
 Before you begin, there are a few things you ought to know.

-Not all businesses who sell domains (known as domain registrars) will be the same.
+It’s always worth remembering that not all businesses selling domains (known as domain registrars) are the same.
 Some use tactics like hiding fees or promoting your data to earn more cash, which may have an enduring influence on your enterprise.

 1. Look out for hidden charges

-Adding in hidden prices Many registrars rely on the fact that most individuals do not read the fine print.
+• Adding in hidden prices: Many registrars rely on the fact that most individuals do not read the fine print.
 Before you make a domain purchase, review the Buyer’s “Terms of Service” for any questionable terms, duties, or fees.
-Be sure to check what the renewal rates will be, and be certain you are buying just what you need and want.
+Be sure to check what the renewal rates will be, and be certain you are only buying what you need and want.

-Charging transfer charges Make sure that the “Conditions of Service” doesn’t have “transfer-out” charges for moving your domain name to another registrar.
+• Charging transfer charges: Make sure the “Conditions of Service” don’t have “transfer-out” charges for moving your domain name to another registrar.
 These fees could be exorbitant and they violate ICANN policy (ICANN is the non-profit corporation that oversees the use of Internet domains).
-Beyond the cost, a few registrars make it nearly impossible to perform a transfer, by making the transport procedure cumbersome and hard to navigate.
-It’s a fantastic idea to check into how easy the transfer process is before deciding upon a registrar.
-Protect your privacy
+Beyond the cost, a few registrars make it nearly impossible to perform a transfer by making the transport procedure cumbersome and hard to navigate.
+It’s a good idea to check into how easy the transfer process is before deciding upon a registrar.

 2. Protect your privacy

 Unprotected data is vulnerable to being mined by spammers and scammers.
 Start looking for domain registrars that offer privacy protection for free.
-Tired of registrars that charge a premium for “privacy solutions,” particularly any who offer to place their details on these registries instead of yours, which covertly gives them possession of the domain.
+Be cautious about dealing with registrars that charge a premium for “privacy solutions,” particularly any who offer to place their details on these registries instead of yours, which covertly gives them possession of the domain.

 3. Guard your info